25 French Bulldog Colors (Common & Rare) With Pictures

 Fawn

-Fawn french bulldog color
+fawn french bulldog color

 Fawn can range from light to dark.
 The dark fawn often has a reddish tint.
 Many fawn-colored Frenchies have a black muzzle, a white chest, and patches of white on their coat.